Rack-Robotics/docs/docs/wire-tool-v1.0/user-manual/index.md

 Threading is the act of guiding the brass EDM wire through the wire EDM tool.
 Here are a few tips for threading the wire tool:

 - Use a lighter to part the brass EDM wire, DO NOT cut it with a clipper or knife.
-Clipping or cutting of the wire leaves a bur on the wire, which prevents it from entering the ceramic wire guide.
+Clipping or cutting of the wire leaves a burr on the wire, which prevents it from entering the ceramic wire guide.
 Burrs can be avoided by placing the EDM wire into the flame of a lighter, and applying tension by hand.
 The heat melts the wire, and allows it to be drawn into a sharp point.
 This sharp point permits the brass EDM wire to enter the precision wire guide.
 - Release tension on the system by loosening tension spring completely; then depress the tension arm and manually feed the wire through the PTFE tube and wire guide.
 - Guide wire around the first and second idler, taking care to ensure that the wire sits below the WC block.
 - Thread the wire through the hole in the waste spool.
 Pull tight and hold the wire out to the side near the the waste spool's axis of rotation.